LSD Addiction: Side Effects, Detox, Withdrawal, and Treatment

 Although research shows that some hallucinogenic drugs are addictive, according to the National Institute on Drug Abuse, LSD is not considered addictive.
 However, it does produce a tolerance, which drives users to take larger or more frequent doses to achieve the desired effect.

 Immediate short-term effects of LSD typically begin within 20 to 90 minutes of ingestion and can last up to 12 hours.
-These effects include:
+LSD side effects include:

 - Intensified feelings and sensory experiences